 - Mortise and tenon joints

 Plus, a router table is also… a table!
 Lower the router bit and you can use it for assembly or as an extra surface when your workbench is full.

 While it’s true a router without a table can achieve many of these things as well, it’s nowhere near as convenient or safe.
 Trust me, once you’ve used a router table, you’ll rarely use a handheld router if you can avoid it.

 What to look for in the best router tables

-Generally speaking, router tables are easier to shop for (or make) than other woodworking tools because the cutting tool itself is separate.
-You can always upgrade a router and router table separately, which isn’t possible for most table saws, joiners, and other essentials.
+Generally speaking, router tables are easier to shop for (or make) than other woodworking tools because the cutting tool itself is a separate piece.
+You can also upgrade a router and router table separately, which isn’t possible for most table saws, joiners, and other essentials.